Scarborough railway station: Facilities

 Scarborough station has a Travel Centre, ticket office, touch-screen ticket machines and a Pumpkin Cafe.
 The main building has a small waiting room.

 Platforms 3–5 are partly covered, as is platform 1, which reputedly features the longest railway bench in the world at 139 m in length.

 Outside the station are a taxi rank and several bus shelters/stops where local and longer-distance bus services depart and arrive.
-These include Arriva North East route X93 to Whitby and Middlesbrough via the A171; Yorkshire Coastliner services to West Yorkshire via the A64; and East Yorkshire route 128 (to Pickering/Helmsley via the A170) and routes south along the A165 to Filey/Bridlington.
+These include Arriva North East route X93/X94 to Whitby and Middlesbrough via the A171; Yorkshire Coastliner services to West Yorkshire via the A64; and East Yorkshire route 128 (to Pickering/Helmsley via the A170) and routes south along the A165 to Filey/Bridlington.

 Benches are provided throughout the station, which is staffed at all times.
 The station also has two payphones, a vending machine and luggage trolleys, as well as toilets and cycle racks.
 Step-free access is available to all platforms.

 Services

+The typical daily service from the station is:

 TransPennine Express

-The typical off-peak service from the station is: